-Duncan Wood is the London-based editor-in-chief of Risk.net.
-He was promoted to the role at the start of 2015, to lead the editorial reorganisation of the website and its print titles.
+Duncan Wood is the London-based global editorial director, promoted to this role at the start of 2019.
+Prior to this, Duncan was editor-in-chief of Risk.net from 2015, with a remit to lead the editorial reorganisation of the website and its print titles.
 Duncan had been editor of Risk magazine since July 2011.
 He rejoined Risk as European editor in October 2009, having originally worked for Risk and Asia Risk in London and Hong Kong as a writer and researcher between 1998 and 2000.

 In the intervening years, Duncan was news editor for the Oliver Wyman-founded online start-up ERisk.com.
 He also worked freelance for six years while living in Germany, with his work appearing in Euromoney, Financial News, IFR, and The Wall Street Journal, as well as Risk magazine and its sister titles.